How far apart are wheels on a car?

 Tire size and wheel offset are two other factors that can impact the distance between car wheels, even once the track width and wheelbase have been determined.
 Tire width essentially dictates how much road surface is contacted at any given time, directly affecting grip and traction.
 Wider tires provide better road contact but add to rolling resistance and reduce fuel efficiency.

-Wheel offset is another significant consideration.
-Offset refers to the distance between the wheel's mounting surface and the centerline of the wheel.
-A positive offset means the mounting surface is closer to the outside edge of the wheel, while a negative offset means it’s closer to the inside edge.
-Changing the wheel offset can have a palpable effect on handling and stability.
+When choosing wheels, it is important to take into account the wheel offset.
+This measurement refers to the distance between the mounting surface and the centerline of the wheel.
+A positive offset indicates that the mounting surface is closer to the outside edge, while a negative offset means it is closer to the inside edge.
+Altering the wheel offset can greatly impact handling and stability.

-For instance, a more positive offset can move the wheels closer together, effectively narrowing the track width, while a more negative offset can widen the track.
-Each has its implications; a narrower track from a positive offset could make a vehicle more prone to tipping in sharp turns.
-In contrast, a wider track from a negative offset might enhance stability but could also introduce wheel rubbing against the fender liner.
+Consider the implications of offset on track width.
+A positive offset can bring the wheels closer together, resulting in a narrower track, while a negative offset can widen it.
+While a narrower track from a positive offset may increase the likelihood of tipping in sharp turns, a wider track from a negative offset can improve stability.
+However, this may also lead to potential wheel rubbing against the fender liner.

 Wheel offset can also affect tire wear patterns and suspension geometry.
 Incorrect offsets can lead to uneven tire wear and may stress suspension components, leading to premature wear and potential failure.